OpenResearchInstitute/PlusUltra/README.md

 Right now, the changes from the original Xilinx Ultra96 BSP image are:
 * Rewired the console port to come out of the console connector
 * Added drivers for some popular Realtek-based USB Ethernet dongles (so you can use Ethernet, or even TFTP-boot!)
-* Added gnuradio (currently at version 3.7.12.0, but that will change), including UHD.
+* Added gnuradio (version 3.7.13.4), including UHD.

 # What's with the name?
 PlusUltra is the negation of "Non plus ultra" (which means for "Nothing further beyond").
 It is also the national motto of Spain.